 I Am Done with Church

 Every year over 1 million believers in the United States decide they are done with church, according to the Gallup organization.
 As of November 2016, I am one of them!
 They call us “the dones”.
 We left the institutional church and are looking instead for the reality of the functioning Body of Christ.

 Leaving was a big change for me.
 I was part of the institutional church most of my life.
-I even worked for it most years, starting in 1976, serving as a pastor, assistant pastor, worship leader, teacher, youth worker, and business administrator in several locations depending on the need.
+I even worked for it most years, starting in 1976.
+Over the decades I served as a pastor, assistant pastor, worship leader, teacher, youth worker, and business administrator in several locations depending on the need.

 Many of the years I served were really good.
 I learned a lot and developed friendships with some great people.
 Unfortunately, the church experience often left me feeling empty and frustrated inside.
 I knew the church was not functioning the way Jesus and the apostles taught in the New Testament and that caused it to fall short in many ways.
 The church did not function as the Body of Christ.
 It was mostly a building full of spectators under the leadership of one person who controlled everything.
 People did not reach their full potential.
 They didn’t grow very much spiritually.
 The Body was not being built up to the level Jesus was calling it to because the Holy Spirit was limited to the gifts of mostly one person.